K123AsJ0k1/cloud-hpc-oss-mlops-platform/experiments/article/README.md

 ## Note on Results

-The used used time results in the article are found in
+The used time results in the article are found in

 - local/artifacts/local_metrics.json
 - cloud/times/pipeline_data.json